A New Copy of the Covenant

 of Israel would see the radiant glow of his face.

-So he would put the veil over his fac
+So he would put the veil over his face until

 he returned to speak with the Lord.